tothbalintjanos/prettifier/website/docs/hosting.md

 title: Hosting
 ---

 This bot runs at https://github.com/apps/prettifier.
-You can use it for free.
+You can use this instance for free.
 Here is how you can run this bot yourself:

 - create a new GitHub application
   ([detailed instructions](https://developer.github.com/apps/building-github-apps/creating-a-github-app))